luiswirth/bsc-thesis/src/matter.typ

     └── vtk.rs
 ```

-= Exterior Algebra & Lexicographical Basis Representation
+= Exterior Algebra & Basis Representation

-== Exterior Algebra as Generalization of Vector Algebra

-Multivectors

-// Section with most math compared to code
-= Exterior Calculus of Differential Forms

-== Exterior Calculus as Generalization of Vector Calculus

 FEEC makes use of Exterior Calculus and Differential Forms.
 To develop
 these notions a good starting point is exterior algebra.
 This is just like how one first needs to learn about vector algebra, before
 one can do vector calculus.

+An Exterior Algebra is a construction over a vector space.
+In this section we will consider this vector space $V$ to be fixed
+together with some ordered basis ${e_i}_(i=1)^n$ and it's dual
+space $V^*$ with the dual basis ${epsilon^i}_(i=1)^n$.
+They are the representatives of the tangent space $T_p M$
+and it's basis ${diff/(diff x^i)}_(i=1)^n$
+and the cotangent space $T_p^* M$ and it's basis ${dif x^i}_(i=1)^n$ at some specific point $p$.

+== Exterior Algebra as Generalization of Vector Algebra

+Vectors are a fundamental algebraic object thought at a high-school level.
+They are very geometric in their nature and represent oriented magnitudes.
+They can be both of as vectors.
+They specify a direction and a magnitude.
+The direction defines a unique line in the space, together with the magnitude,
+we get a line element.
+This line element has a one dimensional nature, as does the line.
+It lives
+in a higher dimensional space $V =^~ RR^n$, but itself is just one direction.

+But in 3D for instance one can have higher dimensional geometric objects, that
+go beyond a line.
+One could for instance have a 2D plane.
+One could imagine
+defining a plane element in a sense analogous to a vectors.

+This motivates the introducing of what is known as a *bivector* or 2-vector.
+Given two vectors $u$ and $v$ they define a plane by their span.
+However we only want a plane element, meaning we once again want a notion
+of magnitude.
+For the vector this was the length of the line element.
+For the plane element this is the area.
+We consider the parallelogram
+that is crated by the two vectors.

+This construction can be extended to arbitrary dimensions.
+One can obtain a $n$-vector (multivector) from the exterior product
+of $n$ linear independent 1-vectors.

+In 3D the following $n$-vectors exist:
+- Vector
+- Bivector
+- Trivector

+== Tensorial Definition

-We have an vector space $V$ over a field $KK$.\
+Given a vector space $V$ over a field $KK$.\
-We first define the tensor algebra
+We define the tensor algebra
 $
   T(V) = plus.circle.big_(k=0)^oo V^(times.circle k)
   = K plus.circle V plus.circle (V times.circle V) plus.circle dots.c